Azure/iot-plugandplay-models-tools/clients/dotnet/readme.md

 ## Error Handling

-When the `ResolverClient` hits an issue resolving `DTMI`'s a `ResolverException` will be thrown which summarizes the issue.
+When the `ResolverClient` hits a problem resolving `DTMI`'s a `ResolverException` will be thrown which summarizes the issue.
 The `ResolverException` may contain an inner exception with additional details as to why the exception occured.

 This snippet from the `CLI` shows a way to use `ResolverException`.